Sunny, with a High Near 68

 Today

 Sunny, with a high near 68.
-Breezy, with a west wind 10 to 15 mph increasing to 18 to 23 mph in the afternoon.
-Winds could gust as high as 34 mph.
+Breezy, with a west wind 5 to 10 mph increasing to 13 to 18 mph in the afternoon.
+Winds could gust as high as 28 mph.

 Tonight

-Clear, with a low around 37.
-Breezy, with a west northwest wind 13 to 18 mph becoming west 6 to 11 mph after midnight.
+Mostly clear, with a low around 35.
+Breezy, with a west wind 16 to 21 mph decreasing to 8 to 13 mph after midnight.
+Winds could gust as high as 31 mph.

+Sunny, with a high near 72.
+Breezy, with a west southwest wind 7 to 12 mph increasing to 13 to 18 mph in the afternoon.
 Winds could gust as high as 28 mph.

+Mostly clear, with a low around 38.
+Breezy, with a west wind 15 to 20 mph becoming west 6 to 11 mph after midnight.
+Winds could gust as high as 30 mph.

 Friday

-Sunny, with a high near 72.
-Calm wind becoming west 5 to 9 mph in the afternoon.
+Sunny, with a high near 71.
+Breezy, with an east northeast wind 5 to 15 mph becoming west southwest in the afternoon.
+Winds could gust as high as 23 mph.

 Friday Night

-Clear, with a low around 41.
-South southwest wind 6 to 9 mph.
+Mostly clear, with a low around 40.
+Breezy, with a west wind 6 to 15 mph, with gusts as high as 23 mph.

 Saturday